Best time to visit Malaysia

 • Ponggal (mid-Jan) A Tamil harvest and New Year festival held at the start of the Tamil month of Thai.
 Ponggal translates as “overflow”, and the festival is celebrated by boiling sugar, rice and milk together in a new claypot over a wood fire till the mixture spills over, symbolizing plenty.

-• Thaipusam (late Jan/early Feb) Entranced Hindu penitents carry elaborate steel arches (kavadi), attached to their skin by hooks and skewers, to honour Lord Subramaniam.
+• Thaipusam (late Jan/early Feb) Entranced Hindu penitents carry elaborate steel arches (kavadi), attached to their skin by hooks and skewers, to honor Lord Subramaniam.
 The biggest procession is at Kuala Lumpur’s Batu Caves.

 • Chinese New Year (late Jan/early to mid-Feb) At which Chinese communities settle debts, visit friends and relatives and give children red envelopes (hong bao/ang pao) containing money; Chinese operas and lion- and dragon-dance troupes perform in the streets, while markets sell sausages and waxed ducks, pussy willow, chrysanthemums and mandarin oranges.
 The major towns of west-coast Malaysia see Chingay parades, featuring stilt-walkers, lion dancers and floats.